aspose-barcode/Aspose.BarCode-Documentation/net/plugins/aspose-barcode-net-for-sitefinity/sitefinity-barcode-generator-for-ecommerce-products/_index.md

    The widget is registered in the toolbox and can be used in Sitefinity.
 ### **Using and Video Demo**
 #### **Using**
-After you have installed and configured the Aspose SiteFinity Barcode Generator for eCommerce Products widget it is really simple to start using it on your website.
+After you have installed and configured the Aspose SiteFinity Barcode Generator for the eCommerce Products widget it is really simple to start using it on your website.
 Please follow these simple steps to get started:

-1. Make sure you are logged-in to Sitefinity with an Administrator level account.
+1. Make sure you are logged-in to Sitefinity with an Administrator-level account.
 1. Navigate to the page where you want to add the Export add-on.
 Make sure the page is opened in edit mode.
 1. From the **Drag Widgets** menu on the right, select Aspose SiteFinity Barcode Generator for eCommerce Products and drag it into position.